aschuerch/Microbial-Genomics-2018/_episodes/06-redirection.md

 What `|` does is take the output that is scrolling by on the terminal and uses that output as input to another command.
-When our output was scrolling by, we might have wished we could slow it down and look at it, like we can with `less`.
+When our output was scrolling by, we might have wished we could slow it down and look at it, like we can with `head`.
 Well it turns out that we can!
-We can redirect our output from our `grep` call through the `less` command.
+We can redirect our output from our `grep` call through the `head` command.

 ~~~
-$ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less
+$ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | head
 ~~~
 {: .bash}

-We can now see the output from our `grep` call within the `less` interface.
-We can use the up and down arrows to scroll through the output and use `q` to exit `less`.
+We can now see the output from our `grep` call within the first ten lines that are displayed with `head`.

 Redirecting output is often not intuitive, and can take some time to get used to.
 Once you're comfortable with redirection, however, you'll be able to combine any number of commands to